Minimal cones and self-expanding solutions for mean curvature flows: Rotational graphic self-expanders

-\subsection{Rotational graphic self-expanders}
+\section{Rotational graphic self-expanders}

 We want to study the existence of self-expanders via constructing barrier functions.
 Rotational symmetric self-expanders are a class of simple but important self-expanders in Euclidean space.
-Then \eqref{Graphv} reduces to the following ODE
+In this setting, \eqref{Graphv} reduces to the following ODE

 with $n\ge2$, $u'(0)=0$ and $\lim_{r\rightarrow\infty}\f{u(r)}r=\k>0$.

 Set